trekhleb/self-parking-car-evolution/public/article/index.md

 The cars are hitting some other cars along the way, and also are not perfectly fitting the parking spot, but this is only the 40th generation since the creation of the world for them, so you may give the cars some more time to learn.

 From generation to generation we may see how the loss values are going down (which means that fitness values are going up).
-The `P50 Avg Loss` shows the average loss value (average distance from the cars to the parking spot) of the `50%` of most fittest cars.
+The `P50 Avg Loss` shows the average loss value (average distance from the cars to the parking spot) of the `50%` of fittest cars.
 The `Min Loss` shows the loss value of the fittest car in each generation.

 ![Loss history](assets/10-loss-history-00.png)

-You may see that in average the `50%` of the most fittest cars of the generation are learning to get closer to the parking spot (from `5.5m` away from the parking spot to `3.5m` in 35 generations).
+You may see that on average the `50%` of the fittest cars of the generation are learning to get closer to the parking spot (from `5.5m` away from the parking spot to `3.5m` in 35 generations).
 The trend for the `Min Loss` values is less obvious (from `1m` to `0.5m` with some noise signals), however from the animations above you may see that cars have learned some basic parking moves.

 ## Conclusion

-In this article we've broken down a high-level task of creating the self-parking car to the straightforward low-level task of finding the optimal combination of `180` ones and zeroes (finding the optimal car genome).
+In this article, we've broken down the high-level task of creating the self-parking car to the straightforward low-level task of finding the optimal combination of `180` ones and zeroes (finding the optimal car genome).

 Then we've applied the genetic algorithm to find the optimal car genome.
 It allowed us to get pretty good results in several hours of simulation (instead of many years of running the naive approach).

-You may launch the 🚕 [Self-parking Car Evolution Simulator](https://trekhleb.dev/self-parking-car-evolution) to see the evolution process directly in you browser.
+You may launch the 🚕 [Self-parking Car Evolution Simulator](https://trekhleb.dev/self-parking-car-evolution) to see the evolution process directly in your browser.
 The simulator gives you the following opportunities:

 - You may [train the cars from scratch](https://trekhleb.dev/self-parking-car-evolution?parking=evolution#/) and adjust genetic parameters by yourself
 - You may [see the trained self-parking cars in action](https://trekhleb.dev/self-parking-car-evolution?parking=automatic#/)